-3.3.1 Both dry ConduForm samples demonstrated very similar resistance trends.
+Both dry ConduForm samples demonstrated very similar resistance trends.
 There were fluctuations between the resistances of the samples when measured during a freeze cycle or a thaw cycle.
 In general, both dry ConduForm samples were more resistive when frozen and less resistive when thawed.
 After 90 cycles the resistance of both dry ConduForm samples had decreased by approximately 2.4 ohms from the initial value.
-This is a very positive result, indicating that the performance of the samples are, the easier the electrons flow through the material to ground.
+This is a very positive result, indicating that the performance of the samples improved when subjected to the freeze-thaw conditions.
+The less resistive the samples are, the easier the electrons flow through the material to ground.
 Three months after testing of the samples was complete the resistance was checked.
 Both samples were still at approximately 2.4 ohms lower than their initial resistance values.